codewizard13/ehw-homesteading/regions/index.md

-# Index for: CHANNELS 🎬
+# Index for: REGIONS 🗺️

 [🏚️](../README.md)

 Here you will find links to all the other documents in this folder.
-This category includes YouTube, Rumble, and other streaming channels organized by region.
+This category lists regions of the United States (USA) and subregions.

 We will generally use the regions defined at [https://www.ducksters.com/geography/us_states/us_geographical_regions.php](https://www.ducksters.com/geography/us_states/us_geographical_regions.php):